MicrosoftDocs/win32/desktop-src/Intl/imn-guideline.md

-﻿---
+---
-Description: 'Notifies an application when an IME is about to show an error message or other information.
-The application receives this command through the WM\_IME\_NOTIFY message with parameter settings as shown below.' ms.assetid: 'b898283a-af1a-484f-bfb8-e5d5c0ac8ee1'
+Description: Notifies an application when an IME is about to show an error message or other information.
+The application receives this command through the WM\_IME\_NOTIFY message with parameter settings as shown below. ms.assetid: b898283a-af1a-484f-bfb8-e5d5c0ac8ee1
-title: 'IMN\_GUIDELINE notification code'
+title: IMN\_GUIDELINE notification code ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMN\_GUIDELINE notification code